cockroachdb/docs/install-cockroachdb.md

 </div>

 <div id="windowsinstall" style="display: none;">
-<p>At this time, it's possible to run CockroachDB on Windows only from within a Docker container, which is a stripped-to-basics version of a Linux operating system.
+<p>You can run CockroachDB on Windows from within a Docker container, which is a stripped-to-basics version of a Linux operating system.
+See <a href="{{site.data.strings.version}}.html">Release Notes</a> for what's new in the latest version.</p>

 <ol>
   <li>